CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/30scoring/implementation.md

 #### Well Known Smart Contract Programming Language Risk Score
 The risks associated with not using a Well Known Smart Contract Programming Language is contained in the [Well Known Smart Contract Programming Language](../20categories/30implementation/known-language.md) section.
+The Well Known Smart Contract Programming Language Risk Score is specific to a bridge between two chains.
+That is, a bridge system could be between a dozen chains.
+The score could be different for each source chain - target chain combination.
 The Well Known Smart Contract Programming Language Risk Score is calculated as:

 ```
 Well Known Smart Contract Programming Language Risk Score = I700 + I701